vuestorefront/vue-storefront/packages/core/docs/enterprise/feature-list.md

 **14. SLA & Support**

 The Storefront Cloud team will guarantee 99,8% SLA for the infrastructure and Vue Storefront base app (modifications and custom integrations created by merchant/agency are excluded).
-Our clients can use our dedicated Slack support channel to contact the team and check the tickets’ statuses.
+Our clients can use our dedicated Discord support channel to contact the team and check the tickets’ statuses.

 **15. API Integratios with 3rd party services OOTB**